 - What should I start doing differently in order to lead positive change?

 As company owners, it’s easy for us to believe that we are right, they are wrong and life would be sweeter if they changed.
 While there may be a grain of truth in such thinking, it doesn’t work.
 It’s not helpful.
 It stifles rather than encourages the kind of changes you want.
 Change starts with you and ripples outward.

-For a more formal and accurate review of what others think, consider a 360-degree assessment that provides a detailed report that is measurable and offers suggestions for change.
-Our RC360 is the perfect tool for assessing the differences between a leader’s perceptions and those of their manager, their peers and their direct reports.
+For a more formal and accurate review of what others think, consider a 360-degree survey that provides a detailed report that is measurable and offers suggestions for change.
+Our Results-Centred 360 is the perfect tool for assessing the differences between a leader’s perceptions and those of their manager, their peers and their direct reports.